medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 ---
 description: 'Learn how to create a plugin in Medusa.
-A plugin can be used to implement custom functionalities or integrate third-party providers into the Medusa server.
 This guide explains how to develop, configure, test, and publish the plugins.'
 ---

 # How to Create a Plugin